thomasebsmith/recipes/README.md

 This project is available under the MIT License.
 See [LICENSE](./LICENSE) for details.

+## Contributing
+To contribute to this repository, please find an existing issue or create one that follows the project roadmap.
+Then, post on the issue that you intend to work on it.
+Finally, create a PR that resolves the issue.

 ## Copyright
 This project is copyright © 2023 Thomas Smith.